Skip to main content

 Not always.
 Tools and methods are not interchangeable, so avoid forcing one method across every project phase.
 Use unmoderated studies when you need repeatable task evidence, and use live observation when you need follow-up questions and deeper context.
 If the study goal is still fuzzy, start smaller and clarify the question before you scale session volume.

 Budget by scenario, not by a flat percentage, because the right amount depends on scope, decision risk, and the cost of being wrong.
 A quick prototype check, a redesign of a critical flow, and a prelaunch signoff study can each get separate estimates for tool access, participant recruiting, session volume, analysis time, and evidence packaging.
-If you need a numeric benchmark, use a placeholder such as “Add current benchmark after verification” rather than assuming a market rate.
+If you need a numeric benchmark, verify the current market rate from source records before use.
 Keep the research line item visible in your proposal so it stays tied to risk reduction and decision quality.

 Run a basic compliance check before fieldwork: informed consent, data handling, retention, participant rights, and client contract alignment.
 Your consent language can clearly state what is recorded, why it is recorded, where it is stored, who can access it, and how participants can raise concerns.
 Then confirm your client contract does not promise broader reuse, sharing, or retention than participants agreed to.
 Legal requirements vary by jurisdiction, so verify exact thresholds with qualified legal guidance before launch.